Planning examination

 Choosing and designing examination

 Examination is a central part of the course and is one of the factors that most strongly affects how the students approach the learning in the course.
-The examination can, correctly designed, affect both what and how the students learn.
+The examination can, if correctly designed, affect both what and how the students learn.
 Read more about advice, reflection questions and recommendations developed to support you as an examiner in the process of thinking about examinations.

 Choosing and designing examination